Keyboard shortcuts

 OrderService -> InventoryService "Reserve items"

-Anti-Pattern 1: No Clear Boundary
+Mistake 1: No Clear Boundary

-// Bad: Everything looks internal
+// Bad: Everything looks the same

 Customer = person "Customer"